What Is Session Hijacking. Session Hijacking Types

-Using either a hardware tool or software such as Wireshark, a malicious hacker can easily intercept the traffic, and see what is communicated over the open network.
+Using either a hardware tool or software, a malicious hacker can easily intercept the traffic, and see what is communicated over the open network.

 As a takeaway, do your best not to use open Wi-Fi networks.
 If you have to use the Internet, switch to your data plan instead.

-Software vulnerabilities are a major security risk, since hackers design their malware to target a specific vulnerability in a certain kind of software.
-This is how you ended up with the WannaCry attack, that took advantage of the EternalBlue SMB exploit in Windows OS.
+Software vulnerabilities are a major security risk since hackers design their malware to target a specific vulnerability in a certain kind of software.

-Outdated browsers, Flash and other toolbars exponentially increase the risk of a session hijacking, so be sure to always always update this software.
+Outdated browsers, Flash, and other toolbars exponentially increase the risk of a session hijacking, so be sure to always update this software.

-If this sounds like too much of a hassle, then we suggest you use Heimdal FREE, a security tool that automatically updates critical software on your computer, without bothering you with popups and other nuisances.
+If this sounds like too much of a hassle, then we suggest you use HEIMDAL™ THREAT PREVENTION HOME, a security tool that automatically updates critical software on your computer, without bothering you with popups and other nuisances.

-Another way to make sure session stealing malware don’t infect you is to use traffic filtering solutions.
-These programs scan your traffic, and then block any malware that might be coming towards your PC.
+Another way to make sure session stealing malware doesn’t infect you is to use traffic filtering solutions.
+These programs scan your traffic and then block any malware that might be coming towards your PC.

 A traffic filtering solution will also scan your outgoing traffic.
 If it notices personal information of yours going to a suspicious site, it will cut off communications, keeping it safe and out of the hands of malicious hackers.

-However, its ease of use combined with outsized potential for profit still make it a potent and heavily used tool in the arsenal of malicious hackers.
+However, its ease of use combined with the outsized potential for profit still makes it a potent and heavily used tool in the arsenal of malicious hackers.

 Have you ever suffered a session hijacking?
 What are some other security methods that you use to stay safe online?